 The Hayes hydraulic brakes use only DOT 3 or DOT 4 brake fluid.
 Never use a mineral oil for this system.

 Begin by rotating the bike and brake levers as necessary so there is an upward flow from the caliper to the lever bleed screw.

 Inspect the lever for the bleed screw.
 Loosen and rotate lever if necessary until screw point upward.
 The bleed screw of the El Camino model lever faces upward and is the highest point in the system.
-It is not necessary not rotate the El Camino lever.
+It is not necessary not to rotate the El Camino lever.

 Remove bleed screw from brake lever and insert bleed hose fitting.
 Route bleed hose into bottle to catch fluid.
 Use rags around lever to prevent fluid from getting on frame or other components.
-DOT brake fluid tends to be harmful to painted surfaces, and your skin.
+DOT brake fluid tends to be harmful to painted surfaces and your skin.